tbk03/ggdesign/README.md

 <!-- badges: end -->

-The goal of `ggdesign` is to make it easier to export charts from ggplot2 for use in vector graphic design software (e.g. Adobe Illustrator, Figma, Affinity Designer).
+The goal of `ggdesign` is to make it easier to export charts from ggplot2, so they can then be edited in vector graphic design software (e.g. Adobe Illustrator, Figma, Affinity Designer).

+Hopefully, `ggdesign` will be helpful for two groups of people:

+- Designers who want to include R and ggplot2 in their data visualisation design workflow.So, they can create basic svg versions of a chart which they can enhance in vector design software.
+- R / ggplot2 users who want to export their charts for editing in design software.
+So, they can make enhancements to their charts which are difficult (or impossible) to make in code.

 ## Installation